The six types of essential nutrients are:

 - Promote feelings of joy, happiness, and wellbeing.

 - Lower high Cholesterol levels.

 - Improve and strengthen your immune system.

 In support of this, it has been evidenced that poor diets of low nutritional value are associated with major negative health risks.

 This is true even in people displaying a healthy weight and displaying good mental faculties.

-These negative health risks include heart disease, high blood pressure, osteoporosis, some types of cancer, and type 2 diabetes.
+Negative health risks include heart disease, high blood pressure, osteoporosis, some types of cancer, and type 2 diabetes.

 The Problem Of Fast Food

 It seems that we are quickly becoming addicted to fast and processed foods in today’s modern world.
 These seemingly innocuous (and often home-delivered) fast foods are usually high in sugars, salt, fats, colorings, additives, and reconstituted meats.

 They do little to satisfy the human body’s nutritional requirements and leave the body feeling unsatiated.
 Nutritionists agree that most of these products are of low nutritional value.
 The brain then requests more food to feed its nutritional needs.